bodhi91/FPGAPart/README.md

 # A Partitioning-Based CAD Flow for Interposer-Based Multi-Die FPGAs

+This repository exists for the sole purpose of a double-blind review for FCCM'25.

 `FPGAPart` adopts the multilevel partitioning paradigm inspired by `TritonPart`.
 This flow consists of three main phases:

 ## 1. Multilevel Clustering